Kootenay Ice foiled by rookie goalie, lose 3-1 in Prince George - Cranbrook Daily Townsman

 McGovern was then relied upon for a few more game-saving stops, but as the second intermission approached tides appeared to be shifting in the Ice’s favour.

-With only three seconds left in the period, Josh Maser earned a delay of game call after flipping a puck into the stands and on the ensuring faceoff, Josh Anderson was tagged for high sticking Cameron Hausinger.
+With only three seconds left in the period, Josh Maser earned a delay of game call after flipping a puck into the stands and on the ensuing faceoff, Josh Anderson was tagged for high sticking Cameron Hausinger.

-Starting off the third period with 5-on-3 power play for almost a full two minutes, the Ice had a considerable chance to take a lead, but couldn’t create any sure-fire scoring opportunities.
+Starting off the third period with a 5-on-3 power play for almost a full two minutes, the Ice had a considerable chance to take a lead, but couldn’t create any sure-fire scoring opportunities.

 While a cross-crease pass from Krebs to Loschiavo was the closest opportunity, Gauthier made an easy stop.
 The goalie was then tested again after the power play, when Colton Kroeker broke free for a breakaway, but the Ice’s leading scorer couldn’t find an inch of net to shoot at.